r-devel/r-dev-env/docs/container_setup/github_codespace/codespacestartstop.md

 For more details, refer to "Setting your timeout period for GitHub Codespaces."

 **Save Changes:**

 - Click "Save" to apply the new retention period.

 This allows you to customize how long your codespaces are kept before automatic deletion, balancing convenience and storage management.

 **Auto Delete Codespace:**

 - Go to the "Your codespaces" page at [github.com/codespaces](github.com/codespaces).
 - Find the codespace you want to exempt from deletion.
 - Click the options menu (three dots) to the right of the codespace.
 - Select "Auto Delete Codespace" from the dropdown menu.
-The bookmarked codespaces will be auto-deleted after the specified retention period.
+The bookmarked codespaces will not be auto-deleted.